Punctuality

 Would you make any allowances for lateness if, for example, there were major traffic problems in the area perhaps because of an accident, so my car/the bus was unavoidably stuck in traffic?

 The school cannot make allowances for the individual problem (however genuine it may be).
-However, it does make allowances when there are known reported major problems that effect a large number of people; very heavy snowfall would be one such example.
+However, we do make allowances when there are known reported major problems that effect a large number of people.
+Very heavy snowfall would be one such example or a serious accident in the local area.

 What if I phone up/email to say my child is going to be late?
 Would he/she still get a late mark?